-- 22.23 Wherever possible, utility easements should be utilized in subdivisions and development to ensure the location, identification, and maintenance of multiple utilities can be made with ease and without service disruptions. - 22.24 Utilities in the road rights-of way should be avoided unless sufficient right-of-way expansion is available for transportation needs. - 22.25 All new residential and non-residential development shall be serviced with shallow utilities at the expense of the developer.
+- to ensure the location, identification, and maintenance of multiple utilities can be made with ease and without service disruptions. - 20.24 Utilities in the road rights-of way should be avoided unless sufficient right-of-way expansion is available for transportation needs. - 20.25 All new residential and non-residential development shall be serviced with shallow utilities at the expense of the developer.